Jeromeseun/PALMORIA-GROUP-PROJECT/README.md

 -Palmoria Group is indeed having gender inequality challenges.

-Palmoria Group according to analysis did'nt meet up to pay employees a minimum of $90,000
+Palmoria Group, according to the analysis, did not meet up to pay employees a minimum of $90,000

 ## About me
-**JEROME Oluwaseun Oluwastosin**
+**JEROME Oluwaseun Oluwatosin**

 Digital Forensics Analyst | Data Analyst | Pastor | Intelligence Analyst | Investigator